sbomsite/sbomsite/index.md

-## Welcome to Software Bill of MAterials SBOM information site
+## Welcome to Software Bill of Materials SBOM information site

 This site is maintained by SBOM working group.